-A hidden hinge is, as its name suggests, a hinge that is designed to function while being hidden from view.
-These hinges are capable of being installed so that no part of the hinge is visible from the outside when the objects to which they are attached are in use.
-Hidden hinges are also referred to as concealed hinges, invisible hinges and, sometimes, European cup hinges.
+A hidden hinge is a hinge designed to function while being hidden from view.
+These hinges are capable of being installed so no part of the hinge is visible from the outside when the objects to which they are attached are in use.
+Hidden hinges are also referred to as concealed hinges, invisible hinges, and European cup hinges.

 Benefits of Using Hidden Hinges

 Hidden hinges are an excellent choice of hinge for a number of reasons.
 Firstly, their absence from view is aesthetically appealing, as it creates a cleaner, less cluttered look.
 Secondly, hidden hinges do not catch as much dirt and grime as exterior hinges do, which can be difficult and tedious to remove, and what dust they do collect is hidden from the eye.
 This is especially advantageous for a space in which cleanliness is of special importance.